 All cars have dedicated jacking points – consult your handbook to see where these are.
 Aim to position the jack at the side of the car, close to the punctured wheel and raise the car slowly until the flat tyre is 10-15cm off the ground.

 4. Remove the flat tyre and wheel

 Fully loosen and remove the wheel nuts using the wheel brace or your fingers, then gently pull the tyre towards you until it comes free.
 Place it flat on the ground.Take your spare wheel out of the boot and secure the flat tyre and wheel in its place.

 5. Fit the spare tyre and wheel

 With the tyre and wheel on the ground in roughly the right position, line up the bolt holes of the spare wheel with the wheel studs or holes on the car – it’s now easier to lift the wheel straight on.

 Tighten all the wheel nuts by hand, starting with the bottom nut, which will hold the wheel in place.
-Using the wheel brace, gently tighten the wheel nuts – it’s safest to fully tighten them later, when the car has been lowered back onto the ground.
+Then using the wheel brace, fully tighten the wheel nuts.

 6. Lower the jack

 Turn the handle slowly to lower the jack until the new wheel and tyre takes the weight of the car, then slide the jack out from under the car.
 Consider giving the wheel nuts a final check for tightness.Place the jack and wheel brace back in the boot – you have finished changing your flat tyre!

 If you have one, use a tyre pressure gauge to check the spare wheel is fully inflated.
 Alternatively, drive carefully to a petrol station and use the gauge there.
 Pump up the tyre to the recommend pressure - as detailed in the handbook - if necessary.